Using Critical Illness Cover to Supplement Life Insurance

-Standalone critical illness polices tend to be more comprehensive, covering more illnesses, and are usually less expensive than critical illness riders.
+Standalone critical illness policies tend to be more comprehensive, cover more illnesses, and are usually less expensive than critical illness riders.
 However, a rider is convenient because it does not require a separate premium payment.

 A rider-based plan may also contain a rider for accidental death, offering additional cover.
 Riders are dependent upon the base policy being in place so if the life insurance cover is cancelled, the riders will also be cancelled.

 When shopping for a standalone critical illness policy or a critical illness rider, it is important to assess the number and type of diseases covered.
 If the cover is being considered as a rider, the consumer should find out whether a critical illness claim will affect the amount of life insurance cover.
 Premiums and exclusions should also be compared.